 In addition to finishing the series I've mentioned above, my list of other litrpg / gamelit books to still read include (among others):

-- The Chaos Seeds series by Aleron Kong (*Update: Reading book one of this series now*)
+- The Chaos Seeds series by Aleron Kong (*Have only read Book One thus far*)

 - The Emerilia series by Michael Chatfield